FatihSahin/test-flask-sample/README.md

              ![manager4](Docs/manager_4.png)

-        * Using TestFlask Assistant, you can assert the whole scenario (run all step assertions)
+        * Using TestFlask Manager, you can assert the whole scenario (run all step assertions)

             ![manager5](Docs/manager_5.png)